offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 ## Running the `setup` command

-Offen lets you setup a new instance using the `setup` command.
+Offen Fair Web Analytics lets you setup a new instance using the `setup` command.

 The value provided to the `email` flag will be your login, `name` is the name of the first account to be created.
 The password for your login will be requested in a prompt.
 Passing `-populate` will create required secrets in the `offen.env` file.